matthirten13/bannasch-dog-genetics-lab-beta/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

-We are not currently looking for additional team members, but please reach out if you want to collaborate on veterinary genetics research project.
+We are not currently looking for additional team members, but please reach out if you want to collaborate on a veterinary genetics research project.

 {% include section.html %}